bnavetta/MacVoikko/README.md

 ### Building

-All required libraries are built automatically to ensure portability.
-Most are located as submodules in the `thirdparty` directory, and those that do not use Git are cloned during the build process.
-The build script (`thirdparty/build.sh`) is run from Xcode and builds all libraries in the proper order.
+Dependencies are located under the `thirdparty` directory.
+Most are Git submodules, and some are cloned during the build process.
+To build dependencies, run `thirdparty/build.sh`.
+This script is also run during Xcode's build process, but if execution fails, running outside of Xcode (from the `thirdparty` directory) may be more successful, or at least provide more helpful error messages.

 The project can then be built from Xcode, and the `install` script (which currently requires xctool) will install the service into `~/Library/Services`